ntamas/ts-looks-like/README.md

 * Passing any symbol will return a type guard that accepts *any* symbol (not only the given one)

+* Passing any array will return a type guard that accepts arbitrary arrays (with arbitrary item types).
+See the `arrayOf()` modifier below for typed arrays.

 * Passing any *unary* function is assumed to be a type guard on its own so the function itself will be returned